nattywombat/nattywombat/README.md

 ### Hi there 👋 - GitHub Rookie here...

+#### This is my first addition to my repo.
+I love 🏕️, 🚴‍♀️, 🥾 and all the things that happen outdoors.
+Oh, and wombats, I love wombats.
+If I want to practice styles, I would do it like this:

+[ ] **Bold**

+[ ] *Italics*

+> don't quote me on this 😄

+If you want to learn about wombats, visit them on their [wiki!](https://en.wikipedia.org/wiki/Wombat)
+- Not sure why my nickname became that
+- now it is here to stay forever as my handle

+https://en.wikipedia.org/wiki/Wombat sometimes you want more ***emphasis*** without linking something but just laying it out there for all to see

 <!--
 **nattywombat/nattywombat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.